o-lukas/homebridge-smartthings-tv/README.md

 ### registerPictureModes

 Registers all available picture modes as separate switches that can be toggled to enable/disable a picture mode.
 Uses the names as exposed from the SmartThings API.

+### registerSoundModes

+Registers all available sound modes as separate switches that can be toggled to enable/disable a sound mode.
+Uses the names as exposed from the SmartThings API.

 ### deviceMappings